-Upon his discharge, he worked in various minor league front offices for the Chicago Cubs until he became General Manager of the Los Angeles Angels (PCL) in the Pacific Coast League, from which he became general manager of the Cubs on October 11, 1956, replacing Wid Matthews.
+Upon his discharge from the army, he worked in various minor league front offices for the Chicago Cubs until he became General Manager of the Los Angeles Angels (PCL) in the Pacific Coast League, from which he became general manager of the Cubs on October 11, 1956, replacing Wid Matthews.
 He was the Cubs general manager from 1957 to 1974.
-Holland was promoted to Team Vice President in 1960, but reassigned to Executive Vice President of Baseball Operations on September 30, 1975 where he remained untl 1976.
+Holland was promoted to Team Vice President in 1960, but reassigned to Executive Vice President of Baseball Operations on September 30, 1975 where he remained until 1976.
 He continued on the Cubs Board of Directors until his death at the age 73.

 On July 25, 1972 Holland announced that Leo Durocher has stepped down as manager in favor of Whitey Lockman.
-Durocher contends he was not fired, but has "stepped aside."
-The Astros will hire Durocher in late August to replace Harry Walker.
+Durocher contended he was not fired, but had "stepped aside."
+The Houston Astros then hired Durocher in late August to replace Harry Walker.

 |Chicago Cubs General Manager